 You can probably spot the problem here.
-For both Jack and Joan individually, it makes sense to confess: if the other person doesn't confess, you go free.
-If the other one does confess, then you get a lighter sentence than you would have otherwise.
-This means that the rational move is always to confess — even though the best possible outcome, in terms of overall punishment meted out, is that nobody confesses.
+For both Jack and Joan individually, it makes sense to confess: If the other person doesn't confess, you go free.
+If the other one does confess, then he or she gets a lighter sentence than would have been given otherwise.
+This means the rational move is always to confess — even though the best possible outcome, in terms of overall punishment meted out, is that nobody confesses.
 In lab experiments where testers ask people to simulate being Joan and Jack, people tend to confess.

 There are literally thousands of journal articles about the implications of this idea, for everything from philosophy to international relations to basic psychology.
 But let's talk Benghazi.

-House Republicans compete with each other as well as with Democrats.
+House Republicans compete with one another as well as with Democrats.
 That's true directly, in primary and leadership races, and less directly, for fundraising dollars and public attention.
 Benghazi is now part of this competition.
 It's really important for core Republican voters, the conservative media, and likely some donors.

 Here's a table putting it into prisoner's dilemma terms, with "Republican 1" and "Republican 2" replacing Jack and Joan.

-In other words: expect Republican to be talking about Benghazi for a long, long time.
+In other words: Expect Republican to be talking about Benghazi for a long, long time — especially if Clinton wins the Democratic nomination and the presidency.
 They couldn't stop even if they wanted to.